Simonx123/Simple-ToDo/README.md

-App Name: DaList
+# Pre-work - *DaList*

-DaList is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**DaList** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

-Submitted by: Simon Adediran
+Submitted by: **Simon Adediran**

-Time spent: 7 hours spent in total
+Time spent: **7** hours spent in total

 ## User Stories

-The following functionality is completed:
+The following **required** functionality is completed:

-1. User can successfully add and remove items from the todo list
+* [ ]  User can **successfully add and remove items** from the todo list
-2. User can tap a todo item in the list and bring up an edit screen for the todo item and then have any changes to the text reflected in  the todo list.
+* [ ]  User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in  the todo list.
-3. User can persist todo items and retrieve them properly on app restart
+* [ ]  User can persist todo items and retrieve them properly on app restart

-The following addition features are implemented:
+The following **optional** features are implemented:

-1. Persist the todo items [into SQLite] instead of a text file
+* [ ]   Persist the todo items [into SQLite] instead of a text file
-2. Improve style of the todo items in the list [using a custom adapter]
+* [ ]  	Improve style of the todo items in the list [using a custom adapter]
-3. Add support for completion due dates for todo items (and display within listview item)
+* [ ]   Add support for completion due dates for todo items (and display within listview item)
-4. Use a [DialogFragment] to inform users of unsaved changes while editing
+* [ ]   Use a [DialogFragment] to inform users of unsaved changes while editing
-5. Add support for selecting the priority(HIGH, MEDIUM, LOW) of each todo item (and display in listview item).
+* [ ]   Add support for selecting the priority(HIGH, MEDIUM, LOW) of each todo item (and display in listview item).
-6. Tweak the style improving the UI / UX, play with colors, images or backgrounds
+* [ ]  	Tweak the style improving the UI / UX, play with colors, images or backgrounds

 The following **additional** features are implemented:

-1. Use a [DialogFragment] to inform users of unsaved changes while editing
+* [ ]  Use a [DialogFragment] to inform users of unsaved changes while editing

-Video Walkthrough
+## Video Walkthrough

 Here's a walkthrough of implemented user stories: